SSWConsulting/SSW.Rules.Content/rules/use-words-instead-of-digits-for-low-numbers/rule.md

 ---
 type: rule
-title: Numbers - Do you use digits instead of words?
+title: Numbers - Do you use numbers digits instead of words?
 uri: use-digits-instead-of-words
 authors:
   - title: Adam Cogan